crowdwave/checkpoint401/README.md

         }
     }

+## Getting values fropm the inbound URL

 The match argument contains the match returned by the URL Pattern match againstt the inbound request.
 The match object is what is returned by exec as defined here: https://developer.mozilla.org/en-US/docs/Web/API/URLPattern/exec

+Most useful, simply console.log it:

+    console.log(match);

+This is an example of how you can use the match object to get values from the inbound URL:

+    export default async function authFuncUsernameInURLMustMatchSignedInUser(
+        req: Request,
+        match: URLPatternResult | null,
+    ): Promise<boolean> {
+        const userId = await getUserIdFromRequest(req);
+        if (!userId) return false;
+        const userFromDb: UserMinimal | null = await queryGetUser(undefined, undefined, userId);
+        if (!userFromDb) return false
+        return match?.pathname?.groups?.username === userFromDb.username;
+    }

 ## Additional TypeScript Files